Are You Struggling With Bad Behavior in Your Child?

 Your child is hoping she will get away with her bad behavior — one more time.

-And so the tantrum, disobedient saga will continue, unless you firmly decide to go against this parenting trend — once and for all!
+Unless, you firmly decide to go against this parenting trend — once and for all!

 As a parent who wants to lead and guide, you absolutely must take the diligent road and work through your child’s bad behavior.